 But the problem: back then our photos weren't quite so well organized, they were imported into our blog at a smaller size, and we weren't as good at sharing our new posts.
 Belize really does merit repeating.

-Highlights and recommendations?
+Belize Highlights and Recommendations

 –We're the only people I know who skipped Belize's islands, reportedly great for snorkeling and scuba, to stay in the middle of the country.
 No regrets.
 But now that we've learned about the tours and accomodations at Sirenian Bay Resort in Placencia, we'll be sure to take in the coast next time.

 –Do what you can to visit the ATM caves.
 It remains one of the most extraordinary adventures we've had.
 To date, visits are self-regulated by the local guides.
 This is a rare opportunity.

 –The guided river day trip to Lamanai was another surprise.
-We were just going with the flow, and ended up seeing unique Mayan temples, and wildlife.
+We were just going with the flow, and ended up seeing unique Mayan temples and wildlife.

 –Our activities centered around our stay at Black Orchid Resort, a sleepy little place that seemed either out of season or just perennially that laid back.
 Hammocks provided.